Melanoma Clinical Trial

 After completion of study intervention, patients are followed up within 1 week.

 Persons who participate in the free skin cancer screening at the PDX Skincare Festival at Oregon Health & Science University (OHSU) in 2021/2022 (date pending) and are informed by a provider that they have a pigmented lesion for which a biopsy is recommended are potentially eligible to participate in this study.

-Persons who participate in the free skin cancer screening at the War on Skin Cancer event at OHSU in 2021/2022 (date pending) and are informed by a provider that they have a clinically benign or atypical nevi are eligible to participate in the imaging portion of this study.
+Persons who participate in the free skin cancer screening at the War on Skin Cancer event at OHSU in 2021/2022 (date pending) or other dates and locations and are informed by a provider that they have a clinically benign or atypical nevi are eligible to participate in the imaging portion of this study.
 No biopsy will be offered to these participants.